HumanLearning2021/HumanLearningApp/README.md

     - Modify dataset names

 ## Installation instructions
-To compile the code from source you need to do the following you need to TODO COMPLETE.
+To compile the code from source you need to put the cleartext copy of the build secrets at the root of the repository.
+Please contact the development team to get access to them.

 If you want to run the unit tests you need to first run the Firebase emulators:
 - To install the emulators follow the instructions [here](https://firebase.google.com/docs/cli?authuser=5&hl=en#install_the_firebase_cli).
 There is no need to run `firebase init`, everything is already setup in the project.
 You only have to do `firebase login`.